Sourdough Biscuits

 These sourdough biscuits couldn't be easier to make.
 So, let's dive straight into the details and get these delicious biscuits on the table!

-STEP 2: Add the buttermilk and the sourdough discard and stir until combined.
+To ferment overnight: Add the buttermilk and the sourdough discard and stir until combined.
 Cover the bowl and let rise at room temperature for 10-12 hours.

-STEP 5: Arrange in a cast iron skillet and bake for 25-30 minutes.
+Arrange in a cast iron skillet and bake for 25-30 minutes.

 How to cut biscuits